 Since the mobile channel is a “pull” not a “push” channel, you’ll want to make sure your web site is not only mobile friendly, but optimized as well.
 Optimize your site for relevant local search terms.
 You may want to enlist the help of an expert since site and content optimization requires technical expertise; however, don’t just hand this to an expert.
 You will want to stay involved because an intimate knowledge of your consumer’s experience with your product or service is vital.

 But realize that SEO can only take you so far, especially in terms of mobile strategy.
 What good is it to rank high in search engine lists if a consumer can’t easily navigate your site while on-the-go?
 Chances are, they’ll skip down to the competitor whose site is mobile-ready.
 Effective mobile content is simple and clean, and mobile friendly sites ensure customers can quickly find basic information like directions, hours etc.

 Know your target.
 Mobile customers are action oriented, they are looking for specific information and they want to find it quickly with minimum effort.
 To get to know your customer better, ask questions like: Where are these customers?
 What are they doing?
 What do they need?
 By focusing on the customer you will be in a better position to provide meaningful content.

 For Retailers interested in developing a SoMoLo marketing strategy, there are several location based platforms to sign up for and become familiar with.
-Refer to one of my previous Windmill Networking posts, 3 Ways to Businesses Can Use Location Based Services (LBS) to Integrate Social Into the Marketing Mix, to delve more into how LBS can help your business.
+Refer to one of my previous Maximize Social Business posts, 3 Ways to Businesses Can Use Location Based Services (LBS) to Integrate Social Into the Marketing Mix, to delve more into how LBS can help your business.
 The major search engines like Google are focused on delivering relevant local results, so claim your local space to make it easier for these services to find your business.